artstorm/fix-symmetry/README.txt

 you find it takes too long time, press the ESC key to abort the processing and make a narrower selection of fewer points to work on.

+Find Errors Mode:
+If no points in the object are selected, the find errors mode will be invoked.
+The plugin then examines all points to see that they are in symmetric sync with a point on the opposite x axis.
+Point's that aren't in sync will be selected, so they can be fixed.
+Either manually or by using the Tolerance Mode of this plugin.

 Misc:
 I'd recommend to add the tool to a convenient spot in your modeler's